MicrosoftDocs/azure-stack-docs/azure-stack/operator/known-issues.md

 ### Create DNS blade results in portal crashing

 - Applicable: This issue applies to all supported releases with hotfix version 1.2108.2.81.
-- Cause: Two specific flows to sometimes end with the user portal crashing.
+- Cause: Two specific flows sometimes end with the user portal crashing.
   - **Create a resource > Networking > DNS zone**
   - **Create a resource > Networking > Connection**
 - Remediation: This issue will be fixed in a future hotfix, but the following flow can ensure there are no crashes: